Coordinated Vehicle Platooning on Tree Networks: Efficient Time Discretization and Strengthened Formulation: Numerical Investigation

-We compare the computational performance of the time-overlap \eqref{opt:TWOF}, assignment \eqref{opt:VA} and continuous-time \eqref{opt:cont_time} formulations when they are applied to model and solve the 30 tree-based FRCVP numerical instances.
-The time-overlap formulation is the first one to be ruled out based on preprocess of Gurobi.
-It involves too many variables and constraints, and it takes a very long time for the solver to load the model using this formulation.
-Therefore, it remains to compare the assignment formulation against the continuous-time formulation.
-To build the assignment formulation, an origin node of an arbitrary vehicle is chosen to be the root of the MST, the RTW of each vehicle is constructed following Definition~\ref{def:RTW}, and then all the RTW's are discretized using Algorithm~\ref{alg:ATD}.
-The computation is performed on a single core 2.3 GHz CPU with 32 GB memory.
-For each numerical instance, the solution time limit is one hour.
-The comparison of the two formulations are based on the solution time (if the instance is solved within the time limit), the best objective value and the relative optimality gap at 10 mins and 1 hour, respectively.
-The results of comparison are given in Table~\ref{tab:comp-perf}.
-The objective values reported in the table are rescaled by the 100-vehicle system for each road network.
-(See the caption of Table~\ref{tab:comp-perf} for more details of rescaling.)
+We generate 30 tree-FRCVP instances to test the computation performance of the proposed formulations in this paper against the continuous-time based formulation (\ref{EC:cont-time-form}).
+Details of the instance generation process are provided in \ref{sec:prob-gen}.
+We compare the computational performance of using the assignment \eqref{opt:VA} and continuous-time \eqref{opt:cont_time} formulations to solve the numerical instances using a single core 2.3 GHz CPU with 32 GB memory.
+For each instance, the time limit of computing is one hour.
+We report the solution time (if the instance is solved within the time limit), the best objective value and the relative optimality gap at 10 mins and 1 hour, respectively.
+The results are given in Table~\ref{tab:comp-perf}, where objective values are measured using the objective of the 100-vehicle system as a unit.
 The general trend is that solving the instances with no constraint on the platoon size is easier than those with capacity constraints for both formulations, which is as expected.
-In particular, using the assignment formulation, 6 (out of 15) instances (Art100, Art200, CC100, CC200, CF100 and CF200) are solved to optimality for the non-capacitated case compared to the 4 instances (Art100, CC100, CC200 and CF100) for the capacitated case.
-While using the continuous-time formulation, 2 instances (CC100, CF100) are solved to optimality for both the non-capacitated and capacitated cases, but less computational time is reported for the first case.